autocrypt/autocrypt/doc/level0.rst

    encryption and subsequently adds a recipient whom the MUA has no key.

-Autocrypt can produce three possible recommendations to the agent during message composition:
+Autocrypt can produce four possible recommendations to the agent during message composition:

  * ``disable``: Disable or hide any UI that would allow the user to choose to encrypt the message.
 Prepare the message in cleartext.

+ * ``discourage``: Enable UI that would allow the user to choose to encrypt the message, but do not default to encryption.
+Prepare the message in cleartext.
+If the user manually enables encryption, warn them that the recipient may not be able to read the message.

  * ``available``: Enable UI that would allow the user to choose to encrypt the message, but do not default to encryption.
 Prepare the